 Sunset at Moro Rock

 This is a steep 300 stairs to get to the top, but once you do… it’s magical.
 This may have been my favorite thing we did at the park?
 I would ABSOLUTELY list this as one of my top things to do in any Sequoia National Park itinerary.
 Also, going through the day is pretty magical as well, but sunset is really something special.
 The pictures really speak for themselves here, so you’ve just gotta do it!

 Pro tip – if you aren’t afraid of heights you can actually go beyond the railings.
 Climb out on the rocks and there are actual stairs down to a seating area with an even better view of the cliff.
-If you do this, do it during the day not for sunset.
+If you do this, BE CAREFUL.
+Also, only do it during the day not for sunset.
 It’s not as good of a view for sunset and it’s also just not a great idea in the dark.

 Drive Through Tunnel Log